Educational Mapping

 6) A bit of language from the country and culture with a simple pronunciation guide relevant for the book language.
 Where the friend name differs substantially from phonetic spellings in the language (such as Siobhan), we also have the pronunciation guide for the name.
 In this way, teachers, parents, and children can sound out the language.
 More language resources are here.

-7) Facts and Figures about the country, such as the capital, flag, population, land area, and key economic areas.
+7) Facts and figures about the country, such as the capital, flag, population, land area, and key economic areas.

 In addition, our USA editions (English and Spanish only, published through Nspir Learning LLC) have English and Metric conversions that can be an additional math activity.
 EU editions (published through Nspir AB) contain only metric units.

-Book | Social Studies | History | Emotional Intelligence | Culture | Art | Sport | Economics | Science |
+Book | Emotional Intelligence | Social Studies | STEM | Sports & Movement | Art |

 Northern Lights

-Moose | ||||
+Moose | Sailing | |